labgrid-project/labgrid/doc/configuration.rst

 USBSerialPort
 +++++++++++++
-A USBSerialPort describes a serial port which is identified by matching udev properties.
-This allows an identification through hot plugging or rebooting.
+A USBSerialPort describes a serial port which is connected via USB and is dentified by matching udev properties.
+This allows identification through hot plugging or rebooting.

 .. code-block:: yaml